input-output-hk/peras-design/docs/reports/tech-report-1.md

 We built evidence that the Peras protocol in its most recent incarnation can be implemented on top of Praos, in the existing cardano-node codebase, without compromising the core operations of the node (block creation, validation, and diffusion)

+  * [Network Modelling](#network-performance-analysis) has shown initial versions would add an unbearable overhead to block diffusion
+  * [Simulation](#simulations) and prototyping have allowed us to sketch implementation and better understand the interplay between Peras and Praos
+  * Decoupling votes and certificates handling from blocks handling could pave the way to a smooth incremental [building and deployment](#integration-into-cardano-node) of Peras
+  * While still not formally evaluated (see _Remaining questions_ section) it seems the impact of vote and certificates diffusion on node operation will not be significant and the network will provide strong guarantees those messages can be delivered in a timely fashion

 - [Network Modeling](#network-performance-analysis) has shown initial versions would add an unbearable overhead to block diffusion.
 - [Simulation](#simulations) and prototyping have allowed us to sketch implementation and better understand the interplay between Peras and Praos.
 - Decoupling the vote and certificate handling from block handling could pave the way to a smooth incremental [building and deployment](#integration-into-cardano-node) of Peras.